itsvinayak/itsvinayak/README.md

 <p align="left">

 - 🌱 I’m currently learning many things
 - 👨‍💻 All of my projects are available here

-- 💬 Ask me about django,python,javascript
+- 💬 Ask me about django, python, javascript, node
 - 📫 How to reach me **itssvinayak@gmail.com**
 </p>